 How to Get Your OUPV License

 How to Get Your Commercial OUPV Captain's License

 Click to load video player

 Common Questions About the Six-pack Captain’s License

 1 Why get a Six-pack commercial captain’s license?

 If you are looking to offer fishing and sailing charters, become a certified instructor or provide guide services commercially, then the Operator of Uninspected Passenger Vessels Captain's License (OUPV) is for you.
 This license is the most popular license and is commonly referred to as a Six-pack because it allows the holder to take up to six paying passengers and crew out on the water.

-The OUPV/Six-pack licenses are issued in three forms:
+OUPV/Six-pack Captain's Licenses are issued in three forms:

 - A Great Lakes and inland license: this license allows you to operate on both the Great Lakes and inland waterways

 - A near coastal license: this permits you to operate on both inland waterways as well as near coastal waters out to 100 miles offshore